 \subsubsection{Attack categorization}

 An important part of threat snapshot modeling is to capture the full range of threats.
 This section presents our attack categorization, constructed specifically for this work rather than adapted from existing taxonomies, and demonstrates its broad coverage of threats affecting AI agents.
+The agent perspective is necessary to systematically cover threats beyond existing LLM prompt-injection benchmarks, including tool-related attack vectors (e.g., poisoned tool definitions), tool invocation task types (discussed below), and attack objectives such as system and tool compromise.
 We again restrict our discussion to attacks delivered in text form, but other modalities can be treated similarly.
 We propose two complementary categorizations: a \emph{vector-objective} categorization based on attack vector and objective that facilitates threat modeling of individual AI agents; and a \emph{task-type} categorization based on the affected LLM function that enables comparing fine-grained security properties of backbone LLMs.

 \paragraph{Vector-objective categorization} This categorization distinguishes attacks by their delivery method (attack vector) and their goal (attack objective).
 Attacks can be delivered via two main vectors: \emph{direct}, meaning the attacker directly passes the attack to the LLM and is viewed by the LLM as the user, and \emph{indirect}, meaning the attacker places the attack within a piece of text that is consumed by the LLM, e.g., websites, documents, local files and tool definitions.
 We divide attack objectives into six main categories: \emph{data exfiltration}, \emph{content injection}, \emph{decision and behavior manipulation}, \emph{denial-of-service}, \emph{system and tool compromise} and \emph{content policy bypass}.
 An attack vector together with an attack objective provides the vector-objective category.
 An exhaustive listing of attack vectors and objectives is provided in Appendix~\ref{sec:appendixa}.
 This categorization provides a useful starting point when threat modeling.